kinow/autosubmit/docs/source/usage.rst

 -delete  Delete specified experiment
--configure  Configure database and path for autosubmit -install  Install database for Autosubmit on the configured folder
+-configure  Configure database and path for autosubmit -install  Install database for Autosubmit on the configured folder -refresh Refresh project directory for an experiment -archive Clean, compress and remove from the experiments' folder a finalized experiment -unarchive Restores an archived experiment

 How to create an experiment